Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 To determine when you reach your destination, both you and the gauntlet itself use [Morale](#morale).
 Whenever you succeed on a test, your team's morale increases by **1,** and you decrease the gauntlet's morale by **1;** and whenever you fail, decrease your team's morale by **1,** increase the gauntlet's by **1,** and you suffer a misfortune with rating equal to your

 Roll for the gauntlet to keep morale as you do for yourself.
 When the gauntlet's morale breaks, you win and reach your destination.
+Note the traits you generated along they way, so you may return to the destination with a gauntlet of enterprise to navigate in the future.